The Papacy - History, Power & Influence - Road Scholar

 Sounds, Spaces and Celebrations – The Feel of the World’s Religions

-(January 28 - February 18) - [Open] - This brand new series titled Sounds, Spaces and Celebrations –The Feel of the World’s Religions explores how we experience world religions through our senses—soundscapes, sacred spaces, key holidays, and sacred texts.
-Each of the 4 talks examines multiple religious traditions rather than focusing on a single faith.
-This is a great opportunity to have something to look forward to in the doldrums of winter.
+This brand new series titled Sounds, Spaces and Celebrations –The Feel of the World’s Religions explored how we experience world religions through our senses—soundscapes, sacred spaces, key holidays, and sacred texts.
+Each of the 4 talks examined multiple religious traditions rather than focusing on a single faith.
+This was a great opportunity to have something to look forward to in the doldrums of winter.

 Week of World Religions- Road Scholar

-(February 9-13) - [ Open ] - In this online program, participants will learn about 5 religions in 5 days through classes and interviews with expert practitioners.
-These programs are very popular, and the feedback from attendees has been excellent.
-Join today to learn from the comfort of your own home.
+In this online program, participants learned about 5 religions in 5 days through classes and interviews with expert practitioners.
+These programs are very popular, and the feedback from attendees is been excellent.

 Police Religious Literacy Program